-“Key to his political skill,” observes Robert Springborg of the United States Naval Postgraduate School, “has been his secrecy coupled with expert role playing that duped his opponents into thinking he was an unambitious professional officer.”
+“Key to his political skill,” observes Robert Springborg of the United States Naval Postgraduate School, “has been his secrecy coupled with expert role-playing that duped his opponents into thinking he was an unambitious professional officer.”
 In so doing, he also made a tilt in appeal “to the Egyptian public as the man to lead them out of the post-Mubarak political morass.”

 The paradox of the Sisi formula, in so far as power yields any, lies in the realm of popularity and oppression.
 His popularity is exaggerated as the opponent of the Islamists – better him than the others.
 For him, the people are a religion, a subject of worship.
 “It wasn’t the army or political forces who ousted the last two regimes,” he insists, “it was you the people.”
 This is a gift to abstract, unmeasurable forces – the people often being the great fraud that political forces use to exact gains.
 Cleverly, he suggests that others not only can run, but might have a chance against his imposing prospects.
-“My entering the presidency race doesn’t not mean that others shouldn’t.”
+“My entering the presidency race doesn’t mean that others shouldn’t.”

 For all this talk about the “people” in action, Sisi has been at the helm of a repressive security and military apparatus that has done all but scotch any semblance of democracy.
-While President Mohammed Morsi bungled his attempt to give democracy a chance, the coup to oust him signalled exactly where Sisi would be heading.
+While President Mohammed Morsi bungled his attempt to give democracy a chance, the coup to oust him signaled exactly where Sisi would be heading.
 The Arab Spring froze and has remained in that state ever since, only warmed sporadically by the blood of protesters.

 The biggest targets remain the Muslim Brotherhood, typified by such bloody moves as the sentencing to death of 529 members by a trial judge Said Youssef in the city of Minya.
 The trial took two sessions, with the right on the part of legal counsel to make their case curtailed.
 Memories are still fresh of the pro-Morsi sit-ins in Cairo last August.
 In breaking them up, some 600 were killed in the initial violence, while hundreds died in the resulting violence.
 Government facilities, police stations, and churches were subsequently burned.